Call Today (512) 323-2333

 WORK AUTHORIZATION PROCESS IN THE U.S.

 To join the workforce, you must be legally authorized to work in the United States and provide an employer with documentation proving your legal work status.
 If you aren’t legally allowed to work in the U.S., you risk potential deportation and denial of future work permits or visas.
+How to get work authorization in US?

-The work authorization process can be intimidating, and knowing what paperwork to provide to each agency can be confusing.
+The work authorization process can be intimidating, and knowing what paperwork to provide each agency can be confusing.
 An immigration attorney can help you learn how to get work authorization in the U.S.

 Understanding Visas and Work Permits